fcalabri/bmwg-ai-fabric-training-bench/draft-calabria-bmwg-ai-fabric-training-bench.md

 For AllReduce, if UET group keying (transport-layer reduction support per UEC Spec 1.0) is active on the DUT NIC, this MUST be noted explicitly.

-When group keying is active, algo_factor MUST be recomputed from observed bytes transferred rather than applying the closed-form formula, since group keying alters the effective number of pass-through hops.
+When UET group keying is active during testing, report the observed BusBW computed from measured bytes transferred.
+The algo_factor defined in {{!TERMINOLOGY}} (fixed per collective type) still applies to the formula; the observed transfer volume reflects group keying behavior.

 Document the group keying state (active / inactive) as a required result field.
-For all collectives, the algo_factor used MUST be stated per message-size bucket.
-See {{test-collective}} for reference values.
+The runtime algorithm in use MUST be reported per message-size bucket.
+See {{!TERMINOLOGY}} for the BusBW definition and algo_factor values.

  **Reporting:**  Report the percentage improvement in BusBW and JCT attributable to UET native packet spray and congestion control.